RafiNafi/SBOM-Visualization/README.md

 # SBOM-Visualization
-A project for SBOM visualization as different graph types in VR.
+A project for SBOM visualization as different graph types in VR, that offers many different options to look at the data.

 ## Repository Folder Structure